 All researchers that will work with microorganisms (bacteria, fungi, protozoa, viruses), human cell lines, transgenic animals, preserved and unpreserved animal and human specimens, human cadavers, nanotechnology using biological materials, or human gene transfer studies are required to complete biological safety training to be in compliance with UWM.
-Biological Safety Training is required every three years in face-to-face sessions with the biological safety program.
-Annual refreshers will be required through CITI Program.
-Please contact the Biosafety Officer for more information regarding annual refresher trainings.
+Initial Biological Safety Training is face-to-face, and can be renewed by attending a face-to-face session or completing the online Biosafety Retraining Course on CITI Program every three years.

 When are there training sessions available?